Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 });
 ```

-Our group needs a `heading` string and also we need to transclude the group content into the template.
+Our groups needs a `heading` string and also we need to transclude the group content into the template.
 Also, we need a function that will toggle our `isOpen` variable.
 For the template:
 {% raw %}
 ```html accordion-group.html
 <div class="panel panel-default">